digipet007/Giphy-Search/README.md

 # Giphy Search Engine

 This is a dynamic Javascript, jQuery, and Ajax-powered app that makes API calls to the Giphy search engine.
 Type your search requests into the search bar.
-Click the buttons to generate the still gifs.
-Click each gif to make it come to life.
-Click again to pause.
+Uses local storage to bookmark your favorite searches.
+Click the teal buttons to generate the still gifs.
+Click each gif to pause and play.

 ### Prerequisites